mlswg/mls-protocol/draft-ietf-mls-protocol.md

      presentation language [RFC8446].
 Therefore MLS messages need to be treated as binary data.

-  Security considerations: MLS is an encrypted messaging layer designed to
+  Security considerations: MLS is an encrypted messaging layer designed
-     be transmitted over arbitrary lower layer protocols.
-The security considerations in this document (the MLS protocol) also apply.
+     to be transmitted over arbitrary lower layer protocols.
+The security considerations in this document (RFC XXXX) also apply.
 ~~~~~

 # Contributors